uwescience/reproducible/guidelines.md

 readers of the publication - subject of course to privacy requirements or related issues, but sharing should be the default.
 Data should be deposited in archives that are appropriate for the discipline, data size, and the nature of access.
-Where possible, seek to provide a DOI for data in your publications.
-See [Data](data.html) for more details.
+Ensure that your code and data can be properly cited.
+Many repositories issue a DOI, for example.
+See [Repositories](repositories.html) for more details.

 Metadata and provenance of data (e.g. original source, date acquired, etc.) should be recorded and archived with the data.
 See [Data](data.html) for more details.